InceptionTime: Finding AlexNet for Time Series Classification: InceptionTime: an accurate and scalable time series classifier

 \subsection{Inception Network: a novel architecture for TSC}

 The composition of an Inception network classifier contains \emph{two} different residual blocks, as opposed to ResNet, which is comprised of \emph{three}.
 For the Inception network, each block is comprised of three Inception modules rather than traditional fully convolutional layers.
-Each residual block's input is transferred via a shortcut linear connection to be added to the next block's input, thus mitigating the vanishing gradient problem by allowing a direct flow of the gradient~\citep{he2016deep}. \figurename~\ref{fig:inception-archi} depicts an Inception network's architecture showing 6 different Inception modules stacked one after the other.
+Each residual block's input is transferred via a shortcut linear connection to be added to the next block's input, thus mitigating the vanishing gradient problem by allowing a direct flow of the gradient~\citep{he2016deep}.
+Following these residual blocks, we employed a Global Average Pooling (GAP) layer that averages the output multivariate time series over the whole time dimension. \revisionn{At last, we used a final traditional fully-connected softmax layer with a number of neurons equal to the number of classes in the dataset.} \figurename~\ref{fig:inception-archi} depicts an Inception network's architecture showing 6 different Inception modules stacked one after the other.